AI Video Editor Alternatives (Longform): TimeBolt vs Descript vs Gling vs Loom

 TimeBolt vs Descript vs Gling

-This is Part Two of our AI Video Editor Showdown series.
-In PART ONE we tested short-form accuracy (93 seconds) and showed why even a few seconds of filler can ruin watchability.
-Now we test a 60-minute Zoom recording and add Gling to the mix.
+In PART ONE of AI Video Editor Showdown we tested short-form accuracy (93 seconds) and showed why even a few seconds of filler can ruin watchability.
+In Part TWO we test a 60-minute Zoom recording and add Gling to the mix.
+In Part THREE we test CapCut vs Premiere Pro vs TimeBolt (Short and long form tests).

 For Context, Here are the Players: